datamesh-governance/datamesh-governance.com/policies/interoperability/data-product-specification/04-data-product-descriptor-specification.md

 ## Automation

-The specification file needs to be curated manually by the domain team when developing and maintaining a data product.
+- The specification file needs to be curated manually by the domain team when developing and maintaining a data product.

-It may be a foundation for further automation through the data platform.
+- It may be a foundation for further automation through the data platform.

-## Monitoring

-The validity of the syntax can be checked through a provided [JSON schema](https://dpds.opendatamesh.org/resources/schemas/1.0.0-DRAFT.json).
+- The validity of the syntax can be checked through a provided [JSON schema](https://dpds.opendatamesh.org/resources/schemas/1.0.0-DRAFT.json).